martinthomson/rfc-derivatives/draft-thomson-gendispatch-rfc-derivatives.md

 quality of IETF publications depends on the ability for the IETF to find a sufficient number of participants with expertise in the topic area.

-The IETF enjoys a strong reputation as a venue for the standardization of Internet protocols.
+The IETF has an excellent reputation as a venue for the standardization of Internet protocols.
 The protocols and documents produced by the IETF are well respected.
 The IETF enjoys strong ongoing support and so appears to be a good choice of venue for standardization in the areas in which the community has